renll/SeqBoat/README.md

 </p>

 ## Updates
 - [Nov.
-5] Released training scripts for enwik8.
+5] Released training scripts for enwik8 and added a standalone implementation of the SeqBoat layer [here](standalone_seqboat.py)!
 - [Sep.
 21] Our paper is accepted by NeurIPS 2023!
 - [July 18] Released training scripts for LRA and Speech Commands.